duckduckgo/iOS/README.md

 We are excited to engage the community in development and will open up this project to contributions soon.

+## We are hiring!
+We are looking for a Senior Cross-Platform/iOS engineer to help shape our mobile apps.
+We embrace diverse perspectives, and seek out passionate, self-motivated people, committed to our shared vision of raising the standard of trust online.
+Visit our [careers](https://duckduckgo.com/hiring/#open) page to find out more!

 ## Building

 ### Submodules